Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 # Decentralized incentive frontend

-In many decentralized projects, when some front-end projects are subject to censorship and offline, resulting in users unable to directly use the decentralized product.
+In many decentralized projects, when certain front-end applications undergo scrutiny and are taken offline, it results in users being unable to directly use the decentralized products.

-**Motivation.** We designed a set of incentive mechanisms to allow third-party organizations to deploy front-ends that support the Orbiter cross-chain bridge protocol.
+**Motivation.** We designed a set of incentive mechanisms to allow third-party organizations to deploy front-ends that support the Orbiter Cross-Rollup bridge protocol.

-Dealer use the dealer id to identify itself, and register its fee rate to the fee manager contract.
+Dealers use the dealer id to identify itself, and register its fee rate to the fee manager contract.

 ## Submitter Consensus Election